-The Pearcey State Awards recognise outstanding entrepreneurs in ICT within each Australian State who have:
+The Pearcey State Entrepreneur Awards recognise outstanding achievers in ICT within each Australian State and Territory who have:

-The Pearcey Foundation embraces all aspects of the ICT industry from traditional Information Science to the latest technological advances in social networking, multi-media, games and internet technologies - the very broadest spectrum of the Australian innovative sector.
+The Pearcey Foundation embraces all aspects of the ICT industry from traditional Information Science to the latest technological advances in social networking, multimedia, games, Internet technologies and artificial intelligence - the very broadest spectrum of the Australian innovative sector.

 Nominations are welcome at any time.